sterbeN27/comp-repair-management-sys/README.md

 # comp-repair-management-sys
-This is a simple program coded in C languages.
+This is a simple shop management program coded in C languages.